Our Lady of Ipswich: The statue in Nettuno

-As part of the Nettuno celebrations, thousands watch as the statue is taken down from high above the altar in the Basilica and, dressed in her finery, is taken in a grand procession through the streets for a week-long stay at the church of St. Giovanni.
+As part of the Nettuno celebrations, thousands watch as the statue is taken down from high above the altar in the Basilica and, dressed in her finery, is taken in a grand procession through the streets for a week-long stay at the church of St Giovanni.
 A replica of the statue was presented to Pope Benedict XVI in Rome on 5 May 2010, during the week of the Shrine's feast, beginning the first Sunday of May.

 Modern devotion

-A modern shrine is now in the Anglican parish church of Saint Mary Elms, a short distance away from the medieval location.
+A modern shrine is now in the Church of England parish church of St Mary at the Elms, a short distance away from the medieval location.

 In 1987, the Guild of Our Lady of Ipswich was founded by people from the Catholic church of St Pancras and the Anglican church of St Mary at the Elms.
 Their aims have been: to pray for Christian unity and to plan and achieve the re-establishment of the shrine of Our Lady of Grace at Ipswich.

-On 10 September 2002 a modern wooden replica of the Italian statue, carved by sculptor Robert Mellamphy, was blessed and installed by the Anglican Bishop of Richborough in the church of Saint Mary at the Elms.
-The ceremony was attended by the Anglican Bishop of St Edmundsbury and Ipswich, the Roman Catholic Dean of Ipswich and representatives of the Eastern Orthodox and the Methodist churches.
+On 10 September 2002 a wooden replica of the Italian statue, carved by sculptor Robert Mellamphy, was blessed and installed by the Anglican Bishop of Richborough in the church of St Mary at the Elms.
+The ceremony was attended by the Anglican Bishop of St Edmundsbury and Ipswich, the Roman Catholic Dean of Ipswich and representatives of the Eastern Orthodox and Methodist churches.

+In 2022 the Catholic parish of St Pancras in Ipswich, commissioned the Stuflesser studio in northern Italy, to produce a replica of the statue in Nettuno.
+Carved from linden wood, the new statue stands 120cm tall and is seated on a throne.
+The Madonna wears a red gown and a blue cloak.
+On the cloak can be seen two golden stars and on the left sleeve of her cloak is a golden lily.
+Her right hand holds the Infant Child and in her left hand, the Madonna holds an untasted apple.